AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 ## What's Next?

-In Part 4, we'll add **acceleration** - specifically gravity!
+In Part 4, we'll add **acceleration** - specifically gravity.
 That's when the ball will speed up as it falls, just like in the real world.
 We'll implement a full Euler integration step to update both velocity and position.

 ---